Zeke Spruill: Lamigo Monkeys

 On February 15, 2017, Spruill signed with the Lamigo Monkeys of the CPBL.
 On June 18, 2017, Spruill threw a no-hitter against the Fubon Guardians.
 However, the game was not scored as a no-hitter because the game was called in the 7th inning due to rain.

 Texas Rangers

 On December 14, 2017, Spruill signed a minor league contract with the Texas Rangers.
-He was released in March of 2018 without making any official spring training appearances.
+He was released in March 2018 without making any official spring training appearances.

 Return to Lamigo Monkeys

 On April 10, 2018, Spruill signed with the Lamigo Monkeys as the team's foreign backup pitcher.
 He will pitch for the club's farm team and can only be promoted if one of the three other foreign pitchers on the active roster is released.
 On May 27, 2018, Spruill was called up to the Monkeys following the release of Darin Downs.
 Spruill later re-signed with the Monkeys for the 2019 season.
 He was later released on May 20, 2019.